clutchwave/mikeroberto-blog/src/data/post/2019/high-protein-kidney.md

 ---
 publishDate: 2019-03-13
 title: "High Protein Diets Do NOT Cause Kidney Issues: Meta-Analysis"
+excerpt: "A new meta-analysis adds further weight to combat the myth that protein can damage the kidneys.
+Repeat: High Protein Diets do NOT cause renal damage!"
 category: "Diet Research"
 tags:
   - "Glomerular Filtration Rate"